Geodan/pg2b3dm/styling.md

 }';
 ```

+2. One Shader per Inner Geometry

+For collection geometry types such as:

+- MultiPolygon

+- MultiLine

+- PolyhedralSurface

-- For collection types (like MultiPolygon, MultiLine or PolyhedralSurface) the number of shaders can be equal to the number of
+The number of shaders should match the number of inner geometries.
-inner geometries .
-In this case each inner geometry is styled with the corresponding shader.
+Each inner geometry receives its corresponding shader.

+3. One Shader per Triangle

-- The number of shaders can be equal to the number of triangles (of the generated mesh).
-The amount of triangles must
+The number of shader entries may also match the number of triangles in the generated mesh.
-    be known in advance.
+In this case, the total number of triangles must be known in advance.

+Invalid Shader Counts

 If the amount of colors is otherwise an exception is thrown.